-In my new business development role, the question “Should I hire an SEO company?” comes up more frequently than I expected.
+In a business development role, the question “Should I hire an SEO company?” comes up more frequently than I expect.
 And the answer isn’t always yes.
 Not every company should hire Seer, or perhaps any SEO company at all.
 Many aren’t ready to bring one on board.

 It’s essential that needs and services match.

 The year is 2019.
 It’s been a long time since anyone can simply go out and hire an agency and “do that SEO thing and get us results” with zero effort internally.
 If you want to make SEO work with any company, you have to dedicate time and resources internally.
 You also need buy-in from the top down so SEO work can be prioritized among the numerous other initiatives the company is working on.

 Any good SEO or digital marketing agency is going to want to clear up any data integrity issues prior to setting goals or moving ahead with a project.
 Without knowing how much you have in your bucket and what holes need to be plugged, how do we really know what is achievable?
 From double-counting sessions to having e-commerce tracking set up to knowing your conversion funnel, there’s a lot to track (and track confidently) prior to starting SEO.